dhruv061/Terraform/README.md

 - Create one Autoscaling group.
 We created on EC2 and created AMI of that EC2. use this AMI to create an autoscaling group with LB, TG.

 ## EKS
+- VPC + EKS craetion with all addon and NG.

+## EKS_Only
-- EKS craetion with all addon and NG.
+- Only EKS craetion with all addon and NG.

 ## Karpenter
 - Deploye karpenter in EKS for autoscaling.
 - After karpenter is deployed All the CRDS like (nodepool, ec2nodeclass) is installed manlly and test that cluster is autoscaled or not!